taichi-dev/taichi/docs/gui.rst

 .. function:: ti.imread(filename, channels=0)

     :parameter filename: (string) the filename of the image to load
     :parameter channels: (optional int) the number of channels in your specified image.
-The default value ``0`` means the channels of the returned image is adaptive to the image file.
+The default value ``0`` means the channels of the returned image is adaptive to the image file

     :return: (np.ndarray) the image read from ``filename``

-    This function loads an image from the target filename and returns it as a ``np.ndarray(dt=np.uint8)``.
+    This function loads an image from the target filename and returns it as a ``np.ndarray(dtype=np.uint8)``.

-    Each value in this returned tensor is integers in [0, 255]
+    Each value in this returned tensor is an integer in [0, 255].

 .. function:: ti.imshow(img, windname)